ibm-cloud-docs/codeengine/app-tutorial.md

 Voilà!

 ## What have you seen?
-You have deployed and updated an arbitrary containerized application in a serverless fashion, meaning that you:
+You deployed and updated an arbitrary containerized application in a serverless fashion, meaning that you:

 1. Don't need to think about scaling, the environment **scales-from zero** to however many instances you need.
 2. Don't need to pay for resources that are not used.
 The environment automatically **scales-to zero** if no requests come in.